-$[\bullet]$, $[\bullet]$ and $[\bullet]$ are expected to be the members of the Audit Committee. $[\bullet]$ is expected to be the Chair of the Audit Committee.
+Teh-Chien Chou, LaVerne Council and Jennifer Deason are expected to be the members of the Audit Committee.
+Mr. Chou is expected to be the Chair of the Audit Committee.
 Our board of directors is expected to determine that at least one member of the Audit Committee is an "audit committee financial expert" for purposes of the rules of the SEC.
-In addition, we expect that our board of directors will determine that each Audit Committee member is independent, as defined by the rules of the stock exchange on which our common stock will be listed and Section 10A(m)(3) of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance with our Corporate Governance Guidelines, and that each member has satisfied the $[\bullet]$'s financial literacy requirements.
+In addition, we expect that our board of directors will determine that each Audit Committee member is independent, as defined by the Nasdaq listing standards and Section 10A(m)(3) of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance with our Corporate Governance Guidelines, and that each member has satisfied the Nasdaq financial literacy requirements.